The GBA Septic System Guide

 - How to inspect and maintain your septic system

 The septic system guide and deliverables have been developed to be used as an additional resource for GBA members, not to replace the OBC, municipal bylaws and professional advice.

 Estimates are that 70% of private septic systems in Ontario are not functioning properly.
 Better education of property owners and effective municipal inspection programs are needed.
 GBA will be proposing best practices to coastal municipalities and members.
-High water levels on Georgian Bay make acting on septic systems more urgent due to the risk of saturation and overflow causing seepage of bacteria and nutrients into the water.
+The risk of high water levels on Georgian Bay makes acting on septic systems more urgent for addressing potential saturation and overflow that can cause seepage of bacteria and nutrients into the water.